 To reduce the risk of a backdraft, pitmasters like Peters recommend "burping" the cooker when grilling at temperatures higher than 300°F to help prevent or minimize the risk of flare-ups and backdrafts, which are more likely to happen at higher temps.

 The type of fuel causing the fire determines the type of fire extinguisher that should be used, according to the Occupational Safety and Health Administration.

-Approximately 17 percent of the estimated 8,900 fires caused by grills every year happen because the cooker is too close to something flammable, according to the NFPA.
+Failing to keep grills clean is the top cause of grill fires that ignite homes or other structures (29 percent), according to the NFPA.
+But another significant cause is using a grill too close to something flammable, NFPA data shows.
+That causes about 16 percent of the estimated 4,900 grill fires that damage homes or other structures every year, according to the data.
 Things like deck rails, patio furniture or those fun citronella tiki torches can catch fire if not kept at a safe distance from the grill.
 Peters recalls a neighbor who had to replace the siding on his house (and buy a new grill) because of a greasy burger flare-up on a grill set too close to the home.
 "If I had a small deck and a gas grill, I'd purchase a 4' x 8' cement backing board to put against the wall closest the grill."